 Field name Explanation 1.
 Logging enabled Check this box if you want to enable wireless traffic logging.
 This feature will produce logs which contain data on what websites each client was visiting during the time he was connected to your hotspot.
 2. FTP enabled Check this box if you want you logs to be periodically uploaded to an FTP server of your choice.
 3. Server address The IP address of the FTP server to which you want the logs uploaded.
 4. Username The username of the user on the aforementioned FTP server.
 5. Password The password of the user.
 6. Port The TCP/IP Port of the FTP server.
 7. Description The description of the schedule.
 8. Mode The mode of the schedule.
 Use "Fixed" if you want the uploading to be done on a specific time of the day.
 Use "Interval" If you want the uploading to be done at fixed interval.
-9. 10.
-Interval Shows up only when "Mode" is set to Interval.
+9. Weekdays This field specifies on what weekdays the uploading should be done.
+The entry format is numbers from 1 to 7 separated by only commas.
+E.g. If you want to upload the logs on Monday, Wednesday and Saturday you should enter "1,3,6".
+10. Interval Shows up only when "Mode" is set to Interval.
 Specifies the interval of regular uploads on one specific day.
 E.g. If you choose 4 hours, the uploading will be done on midnight, 4:00, 8:00, 12:00, 16:00 and 20:00.
 11. Hours, Minutes Shows up only when "Mode" is set to Fixed.
 Uploading will be done on that specific time of the day.
 E.g. If you want to upload your logs on 6:48 you will have to simply enter hours: 6 and minutes: 48.